solutionsanz/APIs4Gifts/README.md

             docker build .

-   - Execute locally your new Docker Image of your APIs 4 ATP Application:
+   - Execute locally your new Docker Image of your APIs 4 Gifts Application:

             docker run --env-file setEnv -p 3000:3000 -it [image_id]